ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 When using the original ACE workflow, C uploads the new access token to the RS by protecting the message exchange through the secure association with the RS.
 This allows the RS to determine that the upload of such access token is for updating the access rights of C.

 When using the new ACE workflow, the AS uploads the new access token to the RS also when an update of access rights for C is to be performed.
-This message exchange would be protected through the secure association between the AS and RS.
+This message exchange would be protected through the secure association between the AS and the RS.
 However, this secure association does not help the RS retrieve the stored access token to supersede, as that is rather bound to the secure association with C.

 In order for the new ACE workflow to also allow the dynamic update of access rights, it is required that the new access token updating the access rights of C includes an explicit indication for the RS.
 Such an indication can point the RS to the token series in question (hence to the current access token to supersede), irrespective of the secure association used to protect the token uploading.